Archive for

 Yep, all fabricated by the Web of Lies program.
 Visit this site to see how many more conventions of popular thought are false.
 A searchable database and a mailing list are just two of the tools here for promotion and advancement of the study.
 To encourage forwarding of the daily messages, a weekly bounty of £5 is awarded to randomly selected subscribers who have sent the tracked messages on to others.
 When all is said and done the results of this study will probably change the way we think about telecommunications and the content of e-mail in general.
 (Back to top of page)

-Listen to Site du Jour of the Day Radio at Live365.com!_
+Sign up to receive Site du Jour of the Day episodes by e-mail! |

 Fill out this short form which gives you the option to provide information about your interests